Arslanodev/handwriter_service/README.md

 # Description
-Service for generating handwritten text out of digital text
+Service for generating handwritten text out of digital text.
+Currently this software application is in development stage.

 ## Endpoints